 Will Fantastic Four: The First Steps suffer from Marvel’s cultural downturn?
 Or, instead, might it benefit from being positioned as, like Guardians of the Galaxy Vol. 3 and Deadpool & Wolverine, an outside-the-mythology MCU epic?

-Why it’s no longer a big deal when a prestige actor or promising newcomer signs up for a new Marvel movie or MCU show.
+It’s no longer a big deal when a prestige actor or promising newcomer signs up for a new Marvel movie or MCU show.

 Haven’t seen Sinners yet?
 That’s okay!
 Theatrical moviegoing in a film’s fourth weekend or second month should be encouraged!